Table of Contents

 - Patented auto tension chain system for extended bar & chain life

-- Powerful 8 Amp motor offers a consistent performance.
-OIL TANK CAPACITY 120 ml
+- Powerful 8 Amp Motor offers a consistent Performance; Oil Tank Capacity 120 milliliter

-- Rotatable working handle for easy pruning.
-Chain Links: 40
+- Rotatable working handle for sasy pruning; Chain links: 40

 WORX is unlikely to be one of the first companies you consider when you think about outdoor lawn care equipment, let alone electric pole saws.
 That said, the company was founded in 2004 to be a direct competitor with BLACK+DECKER in the consumer-grade power tool market and has done a fair amount to distinguish it from its competitors.
 While these products are generally a tad more expensive than other consumer-grade brands, they also make it a point to offer features that you will not find elsewhere.
 The WORX WG309 electric pole saw is a primary example of this, and while it has some unique flaws, these are also what make it the best choice for other people.